adamRohde/expense-tracker/README.md

 # Expense Tracker using React

 This app was my introduction to React.
 I used functional components along with useState and useEffect hooks.
 The styling is using Bootstrap and the dark and light themes are handled via CSS variables.
+Within the settings there is an option to save the expenses, along with your theme into localstorage.

 https://expense-tracker-2020-12-30.herokuapp.com/